lamberta/devkit-doc/api/ui/widget/listview.md

 };
 ~~~

+#### Creating cells

-Constructing a cell, the constructor should be called in the `getCell` function in the `ListView`,
+Cell should only be created in the `getCell` function in the `ListView`.
+When the `ListView` needs a new
-the new instance should be returned from this function.
+cell then this function is called.
+Adding and removing cells not using `getCell` will lead to strange behavior!

 ~~~
 import ui.widget.CellView as CellView;